 Life Skills – transfer of specific life skills and training in: activities of daily living such as personal finance, computer literacy and related technology applications; transportation; entitlements; shopping and food preparation; self care; and social skills.
 This life skill training is provided through The Resource Center and through Residential Services.

-Residential Services and Housing – a quality supportive housing program designed to end chronic homelessness by helping people locate and maintain safe, affordable, stable housing and to achieve greater independence.
+Supportive Housing and Community Support Services – a quality supportive housing program designed to end chronic homelessness by helping people locate and maintain safe, affordable, stable housing and to achieve greater independence.

 Outreach and Social Activities – promoting community integration through assertive outreach, the enhancement of natural support networks, and linking of people with mental illness to social and recreational opportunities in their communities.